 Why Are More Nurses Needed?

 With a large, aging population, people living longer overall, and the persistent presence of chronic medical conditions such as diabetes, the demand for RNs isn't likely to slow anytime soon according to the American Nurses Association.
 Nursing shortages can be found across the country with the South and the West having the sharpest demand.
 Nurses impact patient care delivery more than any other job in healthcare.
 Too few nurses result in the quality of care going down.

-According to the American Association of Colleges of Nursing (AACN), colleges and universities are having a hard time expanding their current nursing education programs; more than 80,000 qualified applicants are denied admissions each year due to not enough space.
+According to the American Association of Colleges of Nursing (AACN), colleges and universities are having a hard time expanding their current nursing education programs; more than 80,000 qualified applicants are denied admission each year due to not having enough space.
 Shortages of nursing teaching staff and clinical preceptors contribute to the problem.
 The organization is working with government entities to collaboratively develop legislation and strategies to resolve the shortage while recognizing it will take time.